Pedestrian Accidents Attorney in Scranton

 Here’s how it works:

-Compensation Available in Pedestrian Accident Claims
+Compensation Available in a Pedestrian Accident Claim

-Economic Damages: These are quantifiable financial losses, including:
+These are quantifiable financial losses, including:

 - Pain and suffering (physical agony, chronic discomfort, emotional distress, and mental anguish).